Plain English, start here

 Staying on track

-Finish the set-up stage first (it's nearly there), then build the daily loop in the order the day actually runs.
+Calibration wizard is done.
+Rewrite the docs for the new sign-in strategy, then build the daily loop in the order the day actually runs.